 A society inspired by hospitality where the potential of each individual is achieved.

-To identify, respond and support the needs of individuals in the manner of St John of God through Vocational skills training.
+To identify, respond and support the needs of individuals in the manner of Saint John of God through Vocational skills training.

 Competency Based Training Key in the Institute of Vocational Training